michotm/account-invoicing/account_invoice_product_supplier_price_update/README.rst

 This module allow in the supplier invoice, automatically update all products whose unit price on the line is different from the supplier price.
-It created a new supplier price if there is not or it updates the first.
+It creates a new supplier price if there is not or it updates the first.

 Usage
 =====